 If you or a family member were injured in a car accident in Kansas City, you’re not alone.
-With nearly 500,000 people living in Missouri’s largest city, it’s no surprise that car wrecks happen every day.
+With nearly 500,000 people living in Missouri’s largest city in 2021, it’s no surprise that car wrecks happen every day.
 If you need legal help or want to know your rights, contact our Kansas City car accident lawyers right now for a free, zero-obligation consultation.
 Attorney Samuel M. Wendt has dedicated his practice to helping people in Missouri and Kansas who have been injured as a result of someone else’s negligence.

 Attorney Wendt is an award-winning Kansas City personal injury attorney and has been selected as one of Kansas and Missouri’s “Super Lawyers” every year from 2008 forward.
 He has also been selected by the National Trial Lawyers Association as one of Missouri’s Top 100 trial attorneys and is also a Multi-Million Dollar Advocates Forum member as a result of winning millions for his clients.

 When choosing an accident attorney to help you, it’s important to choose one who has a great track record of results and has the experience to help you win your case.
 Contact us today to find out how we can help you.

 What Can a Kansas City Car Accident Attorney Do for Me?